-- 1) Written examinations: One part will assess the understanding of the theoretical-conceptual and formal nature of the subject, both through theoretical questions, conceptual questions and numerical or simple particular cases.
+- 1) Written examinations: One part will assess the understanding of the theoretical-conceptual and formal nature of the subject, both through theoretical questions, conceptual questions and numerical and/or particular cases.
 Another part will assess the applicability of the formalism, by solving problems and critical capacity regarding the results.
-Proper argumentations and adequate justifications will be important in both cases. - 2) Continuous assessment: assessment of exercices and problems presented by students, questions proposed and discussed in class, oral presentation of problems solved or any other method that involves an interaction with students. - 3) Assessment criteria: The mark to pass the subject will be equal to or greater than 5/10 points, which will be obtained: (a) Written exam (70%), (b) Continuous evaluation (30%), (c) Final grade: it will be the highest to consider, the grade of the written exam and the continuous evaluation, or only the note of the written exam.
+Proper argumentations and adequate justifications will be important in both cases. - 2) Continuous assessment: assessment of exercices and problems presented by students, questions proposed and discussed in class, oral presentation of problems solved or any other method that involves that involves a better understanding of the student's academic progress. - 3) Assessment criteria: The mark to pass the subject will be equal to or greater than 5/10 points, which will be obtained: (a) Written exam (75%), (b) Continuous evaluation (25%), (c) Final grade: it will be the highest to consider, the grade of the written exam and the continuous evaluation, or only the note of the written exam.
 (4) To make an average, the note of any part (theory, problems or continuous assessment) must be at least 4/10 points.